Bastaklis1/Presettingway/README.md

 ## Status

-(Not) Working prototype, tested by hand across multiple sessions, not yet reviewed or tested by anyone besides the author.
+(Maybe) Working prototype, tested by hand across multiple sessions, not yet reviewed or tested by anyone besides the author.

 Probably as complete as it's going to get.

 Likely to become abandoned or unmaintained.

-Thought the crash when preset swapping was fixed with the new .addon.
-It was handling large preset swaps fine, now it's handling no preset swaps without crashing - same as the first iteration.
+Currently not crashing with preset swaps - large or otherwise.
+Time will tell, I suppose.